umamaheshmadala/sync_warp/docs/stories/STORY_8.10.7_Delivery_Status_UI.md

 ### As a user, I want to:

 1. **See sending status** - Know when message is being sent
-2. **See sent status** - Confirm message was sent
+2. **See delivered status** - Know message reached database (recipient can fetch)
-3. **See delivered status** - Know message reached recipient
+3. **See read status** - Know when message was actually viewed
-4. **See read status** - Know when message was read
+4. **See failed status** - Know if message failed with retry option

 ### Acceptance Criteria:

-- ✅ Sending: Clock icon (gray)
+- ✅ Sending: Clock icon (animated pulse)
-- ✅ Sent: Single checkmark (gray)
-- ✅ Delivered: Double checkmark (gray)
+- ✅ Delivered: Double white checkmark ✓✓
-- ✅ Read: Double checkmark (blue)
+- ✅ Read: Double CYAN checkmark ✓✓ with glow effect
-- ✅ Failed: Exclamation mark (red) with retry
+- ✅ Failed: Red exclamation mark with retry
-- ✅ Status updates in realtime
+- ✅ Status updates in realtime via read receipts subscription

 ---